 2) Use content to inform them and show your dedication.

 But there are a few like IBM who use content marketing as a tool to build trust and credibility in the minds of their readers.
 IBM has around a 100 blogs each writing top notch content that is well researched and data-backed blog posts that form the basis of other smaller blogs’ content ideas.

 Epic content might be something that you can use till the end of time to attract more potential clients.
 White papers and researched blog posts are to stay for long and should not be considered as a marketing expense.

-a) Write for your readers, not for you.
+a) Write for your readers, not for you

 If you really want to produce content that aims at serving the base audience of your niche, you have to take care of searcher intent which in a way is writing content according to the demand of your audience.

 b) Here’s why to communicate a valuable message through writing.

 Your content should aim at developing a communication relationship that brings the audience a little closer than they were prior to reading that.
 Your content should depict your simplicity and generosity.

-3) How to use email marketing in relationship marketing:
+3) How to use email marketing in relationship marketing

 Email marketing has come up as a great tool for reaching out to your clients and other potential customers.
-It is a great tool for relationship building that actually increases your ROI by 4000%.
+It is a great tool for relationship building that actually increases your ROI by 3700%.

-a) Offer freebies to your subscribers:
+a) Offer freebies to your subscribers

 You could use email marketing to offer free courses and eBooks to your audience.
 Most sites aim at just sending the RSS feeds to the newsletter subscribers or an occasional marketing email, which means they are under utilizing the potential of email marketing.

-But blogs like HubSpot use emails for establishing relational marketing campaigns.
+But Startup blogs like HubSpot use emails for establishing relational marketing campaigns.
 They offer limitless free bounties based on the audience which helps them to build a loyal relationship which can later be converted to selling leads.

 They take this further by segmenting email lists so that they can better serve the audience.
 Here is how to use email segmentation to get a more personal approach and establish a better-targeted relationship with your blog audience.

-b) Make your readers feel special by offering premium content to email subscribers:
+b) Make your readers feel special by offering premium content to email subscribers

-Ace blog Copyblogger Media increased its email sign up rates by 400% and needless to say numerous of these subscribers are now the paying customers of the various products Copyblogger deals with.
+Ace blog Copyblogger Media increased its email signup rates by 400% and needless to say numerous of these subscribers are now the paying customers of the various products Copyblogger deals with.

 Copyblogger founder Brian Clark created a membership platform, consisting of premium eBooks and Copyblogger products, which gave access to readers in exchange of their email ids and not Dollars.